glener10/authentication/documentation/useCases/admin/promote_user_admin.md

 SCENARIO: Promote user to admin without Success because find param is invalid (even if the token is valid)
 GIVEN: The server is running and connected to the database without errors
-WHEN: A POST request is made to /admin/users/promote/:find with a invalid search parameter (not is email or id) but with valid admin token
+WHEN: A POST request is made to /admin/users/promote/:find with a invalid search parameter (not is email or id) and a valid admin token
 THEN: It must return the a error message "wrong format, parameter need to be a id or a e-mail" and a 422 code

 SCENARIO: Promote user to admin without Success because token is not valid